SafeSearch: Automated Red-Teaming of LLM-Based Search Agents: Experiments

 \subsection{Main Findings of Red-Teaming with \ours}

 We list our experimental results in~\Cref{tab:main-results} and summarize our key findings as follows.

-\textbf{Of Global Trends, Search Agents Can Be Easily Misled by Unreliable Websites}.
-Across settings, ASRs remain alarmingly high for most search agents.
-This indicates that once unreliable search results are involved, agents often cannot mitigate their impacts and propagate risky content to users.
-Even the safest implementations, \llm{GPT-5} series with tool-calling, still exhibit ASRs of around 5\%, which are relatively low but still above impossible.
-Interestingly, agents built on \llm{Gemini-2.5} series, despite having the latest knowledge cutoff, do not necessarily demonstrate greater resilience.
+\textbf{Search agents are easily misled by unreliable search results}.
+Across varying settings, most search agents exhibit alarmingly high ASRs.
+This suggests that, once unreliable results enter the context, agents often fail to discount them and instead propagate risky content to users.
+Even the safest configuration, \llm{Claude-Sonnet-4.5} with tool-calling, still has a non-zero ASR of 4.6\%.
+Qualitative analyses (\Cref{appx:agent-response-examples}) indicate that the dominant failure mode is uncritical trust in search results.

-\textbf{Across LLMs and Agent Scaffolds, Safety Is Jointly Influenced}.
-Search agent safety hinges on how backend LLMs handle unreliable results.
-With identical scaffolds, different LLMs demonstrate markedly different resilience.
-Nevertheless, their relative rankings remain almost consistent when augmented with search workflows and tool calling.
-In general, reasoning models tend to be more resilient than non-reasoning ones, as reflected in their lower ASRs across categories.
-At the same time, scaffold design also plays a critical role: for example, \llm{GPT-4.1-mini} reaches an overall ASR of 90.5\% under the search workflow, which decreases to 77.8\% with tool-calling and further to 57.4\% under the deep research scaffold.
-Long-horizon search via tool-calling or deep-research scaffolds can help mitigate the threat by cross-validating multiple sources.
+\textbf{Backend LLM choice strongly affects search agent safety}.
+Search agent safety depends on how the backend LLM interprets unreliable search results.
+Under the same scaffold, different LLMs show substantially different resilience.
+Overall, reasoning models tend to be more robust than non-reasoning ones, as reflected by lower ASRs across categories.
+Notably, \llm{Gemini-2.5}-based agents do not consistently outperform others despite their later knowledge cutoff.
+Interestingly, the relative rankings of backend LLMs are also largely stable across the search-workflow and tool-calling settings.

+\textbf{Agent scaffolds also play a critical role in safety}.
+For instance, \llm{GPT-4.1-mini} attains an overall ASR of 90.5\% under the search workflow, which drops to 77.8\% with tool-calling and further to 57.4\% with the deep-research scaffold.
+This gap suggests that safety is not solely a model property.
+Long-horizon scaffolds (tool-calling or deep research) can mitigate the threat by enabling cross-validation across sources, issuing follow-up searches to resolve conflicts, and reducing reliance on any single (potentially unreliable) source.
+However, the apparent advantage of deep research should not be interpreted as an unconditional scaffold superiority.
+As shown in~\Cref{tab:budget-controlled-scaffold-main}, once search budget is matched by forcing both variants to use the same number of searches, tool-call forced can be safer than deep-research forced.
+This suggests that the autonomous deep-research advantage largely comes from using the available search budget more fully, while autonomous tool-calling often stops after too few searches.